7. Database access

 Sub main(ByVal args As String())

-' console application
+' application console

-' whose name is passed as a parameter
+' whose name is passed in parameter

-' parameter validation
+' parameter verification

 If args.Length <> 1 Then

-' error message
+' error msg

 ' end